SyncfusionExamples/maui-pdf-viewer-examples/Toolbar customization/ReplaceToolbarItem/ReplaceToolbarItem/README.md

 **b.
 Add the PDF Viewer control to your layout:**

 Initialize the SfPdfViewer in the XAML file.
 This will display the PDF Viewer in your app.
-You can load any PDF document into this Viewer.
+You can load any PDF document into this Viewer and wire the DocumentLoaded event for the PdfViewer.

 **XAML:**